vinted/elasticsearch-dsl-rs/README.md

 # Strongly typed Elasticsearch DSL written in Rust

-This is an unofficial library and doesn't yet support all the DSL, it's still work in progress.
+A high level library, giving a strongly typed DSL that maps one to one with the official Elasticsearch query DSL.

 ## Features

 - Strongly typed queries
 - Strongly typed aggregations
+- Strongly typed completions
+- Response structures
 - Automatically skips empty queries making DSL pleasant to use
 - Crate doesn't depend on [elasticsearch-rs](https://github.com/elastic/elasticsearch-rs) and can be used as a standalone library with any HTTP client to call Elasticsearch

 ## Installation